101 SE 6th Ave

 Property Description

-Rare opportunity to be on the 2nd floor in a centrally located professional office building in downtown Delray Beach with free parking.
+Rare opportunity to be on the ground floor in a centrally located professional office building in downtown Delray Beach with unlimited free parking.
+2,500 square feet, beautifully renovated, bright, modern, neutral tones, and hurricane windows.

 Additional Information Site Highlights Units Available